Seal of Dane County County of Dane

 Home Energy Rebates

-Under the Inflation Reduction Act the federal government created two new residential rebate programs to encourage energy efficiency and electrification.
+Two residential rebate programs are available to encourage energy efficiency and electrification.
 The new programs prioritize rebates for low and moderate income households, serving homeowners, landlords and tenants.
 In Wisconsin, Focus on Energy is implementing those programs on behalf of the state.
 Home Energy Guides help walk residents through the entire process, from application to project implementation.

 Home Energy Rebate Details